 - Series A Term Sheet (long form / short form)

 - Convertible Agreement Regarding Equity (for pre-Series A)

-However, although the VICA are generally fairly neutral, users (especially founders) will still have to be careful when using the VICA as certain provisions allow for the parties to have the flexibility to select between options, with options on one end of the spectrum favouring the investors at the expense of the founders.
+However, although the VIMA are generally fairly neutral, users (especially founders) will still have to be careful when using the VIMA as certain provisions allow for the parties to have the flexibility to select between options, with options on one end of the spectrum favouring the investors at the expense of the founders.

 Clause 4.1: Joint and several liabilities